aresforblue-ai/honestly/README.md

 - ✅ Free to use, modify, and distribute
 - ✅ Source code must be made available
 - ✅ Network use triggers copyleft (AGPL requirement)
-- ⚠️ Must include attribution to aresforblue-ai
+- ⚠️ Must include attribution to veridicus
 - ⚠️ Production deployments should publish on-chain proof

 See [LICENSE](LICENSE) and [LICENSE-EXTRAS.md](LICENSE-EXTRAS.md) for full terms and additional requirements.